databricks-solutions/agentbricks-utilities/README.md

 Generally the utilities here can be copy-pasted from a notebook or the repo simply cloned for their use.
 If a project requires a DAB deploy or other implementation it will say so in the project-specific readme.

+## Utilities

+1. PDF Profiler - do you have super long PDFs that you don't actually need to parse the information from?
+Only need the first 10 pages?
+This is for you!
+Likely this will be added to ai_parse_document() directly eventually, but it's not there yet.
+This can save huge amounts of time and reduce cost for your PDF processing and ingestion.

 ## How to get help

 Databricks support doesn't cover this content.
 For questions or bugs, please open a GitHub issue and the team will help on a best effort basis.